Spuyten Duyvil, 2011

 Memory's Wake is a work of experimental nonfiction.
-It's by turns memoir, family biography, regional history, photo essay, and staggered narrative.
-This story revolves around my mother's childhood and the abuse she experienced at the hands of her family (her mom mostly) during the 1930s and 40s in the Finger Lakes of New York, how that history hibernated in her mind until sprouting forty years later as "recovered memories."
+It's by turns memoir, family biography, regional history, and photo essay.
+This account revolves around my mother's childhood and the abuse she experienced at the hands of her family (her mom mostly) during the 1930s and 40s in the Finger Lakes of New York—how that history hibernated in her mind until sprouting forty years later as "recovered memories."

 * * *

 "Memory’s Wake is a brilliant, haunting masterpiece.
 Owens uncovers a tale of devastating brutality and intimate struggle with prose so inspired, so precisely, languidly beautiful it leaves you breathless.
 This story of one mother’s unfathomable hatred and one mother’s transcendent love is more than a personal history.
 Through revealing his mother’s trials and trauma Owens delivers us into the arms of our best and strangest self.
 The self capable of more than survival, capable of grace.
 Not since David Wojnarowicz’s Close to the Knives has an American writer excavated the landscape of familial, spiritual and historical wreckage with such intelligence and honesty.
 Memory’s Wake is a profound and deeply moving memoir, apocalyptic in the truest sense of the word."